 TrailLink website: A signature endeavor of Rails-to-Trails Conservancy is TrailLink.com, which provides a searchable database of more than 40,000 miles of trail around the country.
 Registration for the TrailLink website is free and allows you to:

 TrailLink app: TrailLink now has an iPhone app available in the App Store and an Android app available in the Google Play Store.
 These apps offer all of the features of TrailLink.com in an easy-to-use format for mobile devices.
 They also provide the ability to purchase and download offline maps for offline and waypoints for use out on the trail.
 The TrailLink app itself, as well as your first trail map download in the app, are free.

 TrailLink Unlimited: In addition to all of the basic features of TrailLink.com, the TrailLink Unlimited annual subscription allows you to download an unlimited number of maps (40,000 miles of trail maps) for offline use in the iPhone or Android apps, or in GPS units plus access tens of thousands of waypoints & Google Places for trail-side businesses.
 It also provides the ability for you to create your own custom digital trail guides and custom routes on the website.
 The cost is $29.99 per year.

 Does an RTC membership include TrailLink Unlimited?

 No, RTC membership is a tax-deductible donation that not only helps support the mission of Rails-to-Trails Conservancy, but entitles the donor to benefits such as an RTC t-shirt and a subscription to our quarterly Rails to Trails magazine.
 TrailLink Unlimited is a digital product that we are offering for sale to help support the expansion of the TrailLink platform, including website and app development.

 How do I download the TrailLink app?

 The TrailLink iPhone app is available in the iTunes store.
 The TrailLink Android app is also available in the Google Play Store.

-How much does it cost to download a trail map in the TrailLink app?
+How do I download an offline trail map in the TrailLink app?